 From 2004, 14th June is celebrated as World Blood Donor Day every year.
 This awareness campaign comes from the World Health Organisation (WHO) and the theme of 2020 is: Safe Blood Saves Lives.
-The idea is to encourage individuals to donate blood and make the world a healthier place by ensuring there is ample quality supply of blood for those in distress.
+The idea is to encourage individuals to donate blood and make the world a healthier place by ensuring there is an ample quality supply of blood for those in distress.

-Indian Mindset On Women Blood Donations, & Donations In General
+Indian Mindset On Women Blood Donations & Donations In General

 Often considered a manly act, it’s usually men who donate blood while women are thought to be weak(er) and discouraged from doing the same.
 They’re also asked to refrain from donating because of the stigma around period blood.

 Other misconceptions include beliefs like blood donation will contaminate their breast milk, or leave them too weak to care for their children and the household.
 And these are just some of the many reasons why India has among the lowest female blood donors in the world.

 The first-ever data on the gender distribution of blood donations in India revealed that only 6% of blood donors were women.— 2008, World Health Organisation

 In fact, Indians usually only donate blood because they’re required to replace it in exchange for the blood used for the treatment of loved ones, friends, and family.
 Even when blood donation drives are mobilized, they have very few donors because of a number of misconceptions.
 People worry about the hygiene of needles and blood collection, they believe blood donation will compromise their immunity, or that the body will never be able to replace the blood they donated again.